-(4) Smart The course involves an examination of some approaches to phenomenology in recent liter ature; and then examines specific concepts and phenomena, such as worship, shamanism, sacrament, and religious identity.
+(4) Smart The course involves an examination of some approaches to phenomenology in recent literature; and then examines specific concepts and phenomena, such as worship, shamanism, sacrament, and religious identity

-232. Religion and Philosophy: Theories and Method (2-4) Comstock
+232. Religion and Philosophy: Theories and Method

+(2-4) Comstock

 Course content variable; may be repeated.
-A survey of ways in which religion and philo-A survey of ways in which religion and philo-sophy have been related in the history of wes-tern civilization.
+A survey of ways in which religion and philosophy have been related in the history of wescivilization.
 Religious metaphysics, theology, and the approach of contemporary analytic philosophy to religion are considered.